If only it was possible to take a short ferry ride from a major city port to a large island with almost 17,000 hectares of national park.

 Walking down the beach, you’ll arrive at the Tangalooma Resort offering many accommodation options.
 There are day-use facilities and a multitude of activities catering for all ages including the very young, the young at heart, and those just wanting to relax in comfort.

 Walk further down the beach and a short distance inland and you’re led to ‘The Desert’ – an array of huge sand dunes, tailor-made for sand boarding or sand tobogganing, with one reaching speeds up to 80 km/hr!
 It’s nature’s own amusement ride, just bring your own board.

 Thrill seeker at heart?
 Got to have a bit of fun at The Desert.

 The history of Moreton Island

-Moreton Island also presents a fascinating history, starting with the aboriginal history of the Nughi people – evidence of whom still exists today – through to the first lighthouse built in 1857, used as a defence base in the world wars.
+Mulgumpin / Moreton Island also presents a fascinating history, starting with the aboriginal history of Quandamooka people – comprised of three distinct tribes, the Nanukul, the Goenpul and the Ngugi peoples – through to the first lighthouse built in 1857, used as a defence base in the world wars.